Docker Images🔗

 1. Get the docker-compose files🔗

-There are two options.
-You can clone the whole repository:
+You can clone this repository:

-Then run docker-compose
+Then run docker compose:

-If you look at docker-compose.yml
+If you look at docker-compose.yml, there are several environment

 variables defined.
 A few that you should change, i.e. all "secrets":